21 Best Things to Do in Chincoteague, VA

-These ponies are originally from this town and the nearby area of Assateague Island.
+These ponies are initially from this town and the nearby area of Assateague Island.

-Want to find out what else this town has in store for you?
+Do you want to discover what else this town has in store for you?

-Spread over a massive area of 14,000 acres, Chincoteague National Wildlife Refuge is operated by the US government and its Fish and Wildlife Service division.
+Spanning a massive area of 14,000 acres, Chincoteague National Wildlife Refuge operates under the US Fish and Wildlife Service.

-It is located on the Virginia side of Assateague Island and is especially famous for being home to Chincoteague ponies.
+It is located on the Virginia side of Assateague Island and is mainly famous as the home to Chincoteague ponies.

-However, a permit is needed for you to hunt on these grounds.
+You need a permit to hunt on these grounds.

 You can also enjoy many outdoor activities like boating, bicycling, fishing, swimming, and horseback riding.

-Mopeds and motorized scooters are also allowed on Beach Road, and there are options available for those interested in skateboarding or roller skates.
+Mopeds and motorized scooters are also allowed on Beach Road, and options are available for those interested in skateboarding or roller skates.

 Camping can also be carried out on the Maryland side of the island.

-The wildlife refuge itself is blessed with many ecological features and has several different types of habitats, including freshwater areas, beaches, and maritime forests.
+The wildlife refuge has many ecological features and habitats, including freshwater areas, beaches, and maritime forests.

 The beach is abundant with lots of seaweeds like amaranth, and shorebirds can also be viewed like peregrine falcons.

-In the freshwater areas, fishes and waterfowl are very common.
+In freshwater areas, fish and waterfowl are ubiquitous.

-For those with a keen eye and flora, the shrubs are really pretty and include dune grasses and more.
+For those with a keen eye and flora, the shrubs are beautiful and include dune grasses.

-The maritime forest is home to various cute animals like raccoons, fox squirrels, whitetail deer, and more.
+The maritime forest is home to cute animals like raccoons, fox squirrels, whitetail deer, and more.

 Go Fishing at Assateague Island National Seashore

-Fishing is extremely popular at Assateague Island National Seashore.
+Fishing is the main activity at Assateague Island National Seashore.

-Saltwater fishes are abundant in these areas, and if you have a valid fishing license, you can fish here.
+Saltwater fish are abundant in these areas, and if you have a valid fishing license, you can fish here.

 Other than this, you can also enjoy a refreshing swim in these waters.

-It's safe as well since the beaches are lifeguarded in both the Maryland and Virginia areas.
+It's also safe since these beaches in Maryland and Virginia employ lifeguards.

-Moreover, the seashore has a long trail line, and hiking can also be carried out over a mile.
+Moreover, the seashore has a long trail line, and hiking can take over a mile.

-What makes this trail special is that it mixes a variety of geographical features.
+What makes this trail special is that it mixes various geographical features.

-There's a marsh trail for half a mile and then a forest trail for another half mile.
+There's a marsh trail for half a mile and then a forest trail for another half.